-Thinly sliced potatoes, cream, Gruyere and a little pear!
-Yes, this potato gratin is a perfect potato side dish for many meals and is deliciously different.
+This pear potato gratin combines thinly sliced potatoes, cream, Gruyere and a little pear!
+A perfect potato side dish for many meals and deliciously different!

-I first experienced pears with potatoes in this pear potato mash.
+- I first experienced pears with potatoes in this pear potato mashed potato.
 And oh my, it was a flavour revelation!
-It's the sort of flavour that you wouldn't know what it was, if you didn't know what it was.
-It's a sweeter, fruity note, but not one that shouts at you.
+It’s the sort of flavour that you wouldn’t know what it was, if you didn’t know what it was.
+It’s a sweeter, fruity note, but not one that shouts at you.

 Potatoes – start this gratin with yellow-fleshed potatoes, such as Yukon Gold.
 You can peel or not, as you like.

 Pear – start with Bosc pear that is ripe, but still firm (firm enough to run through a mandolin or to slice thinly).
 Bosc pears are often my first choice, as they tend to stay nice and firm, even when ripe.
 You could use other pears, as long as they are firm enough to slice thinly.
 Again, you can peel or not, as you like.

 Gruyere – yes, Gruyere is expensive, but it is so worth it :) You only need a small amount for this gratin, so I do recommend using Gruyere, if you can.
 I think a decent substitute is Emmental or Jarlsberg, which may be less pricey, but would deliver the same nutty flavour.